brightcove/salesforklift/README.md

 gem install salesforklift

 ## How to build salesforklift gem (usually you don't need to)
-To build a gem, run ¡®gem build salesforklift.gemspec
+To build a gem, run gem build salesforklift.gemspec

 ## How to use salesforklift gem